 A password manager helps you create complex passwords for each site.
-With a password manager, you only must remember the master password and it keeps all your unique passwords safely stored for quick logins.
+With a password manager, you only need to remember the master password which keeps your unique passwords safely stored for quick logins.

 Online banking security

-Do not use public wi-fi or kiosk computers to access your online banking or any sites containing your personal information.
+Do not use public wi-fi or kiosk computers to access your online banking or any sites containing your personal information./p>

 Review your financial transactions regularly.
 Reconcile as often as possible.